-- 4.4 One of our key strategic priorities is to be financially sustainable in the medium term.
-The updated MTFS gives us an idea of the challenge that we face over the 3 years beyond 2018/19 in light of reductions in Revenue Support Grant and New Homes Bonus funding and the volatility surrounding business rates income. - 4.5 Whilst we have been able to set a budget for 2018/19 we have had to use some Transformation Fund to achieve that, so we are not resting on our laurels, as the future shows us that we have some challenges over the following 3 years to achieve balanced budgets.
-In response to this, the Senior Leadership Team will start work in April to look at options as to how we can achieve a balanced position over the medium term rather than just concentrating on the year to come. - 4.6 We have made some progress with this in terms of projecting forward some of the actions that we have already taken e.g. income from CIFCO and this is shown within the MTFS that we approved last month, but there is much more work to be done. - 4.7 Due to the importance of the income from our commercial and other property investments on our financial affairs, I also attend the Assets and Investments Cabinet Member briefing, with my Cabinet colleague Councillor Nick Ridley, where we monitor the income-generating activities.
+- 4.3 One of our key strategic priorities is to be financially sustainable in the medium term.
+The updated MTFS gives us an insight into the challenges that we face over the 3 years beyond 2018/19 in light of reductions in Revenue Support Grant and New Homes Bonus funding and the volatility surrounding business rates income. - 4.4 Whilst we have been able to set a budget for 2018/19 with a surplus position, we cannot rest on our laurels, as the future shows us that the challenges increase over the following 3 years.
+In response to this, the Senior Leadership Team will start work in April to look at options as to how we can achieve a balanced position over the medium term rather than just concentrating on the year to come. - 4.5 We have made some progress with this in terms of projecting forward some of the actions that we have already taken e.g. income from CIFCO and this is shown within the MTFS that we approved last month, but there is more work to be done.